NimaAdii/Waste-Classification/README.md

+# Automatic Garbage Sorting System
 The development of a Smart Waste Management System incorporating an Image Classification unit running on a Raspberry Pi 4 B single-board computer.
 The system utilizes a conveyor belt with actuators, sensors, and an Arduino microcontroller board to transfer waste to the correct bin.
 Additionally, a compressing and sealing unit, controlled by the same Arduino microcontroller board, is connected to the Raspberry Pi via a serial connection.
 This unit is capable for compressing waste and sealing the corresponding waste collection bag.

-# Automatic Garbage Sorting System

-This project focuses on designing an automatic garbage sorting system using a conveyor belt, ultrasonic sensors, stepper motors, servo motors, and a deep learning-based image classification model.
-The system identifies different types of waste and sorts them accordingly.

 ## Table of Contents